-Health Insurance Marketplace (HIM or FFM)
+Virginia's Insurance Marketplace (VIM)

-www.healthcare.gov
+www.marketplace.virginia.gov/

-- Available 24/7 at (800) 318-2596 (TTY (855) 889-4325) and online - Answers questions about the health coverage aspects of the Patient Protection and Affordable Care Act (PPACA) - Provides previews of available health insurance plans and their prices. - Gives people the ability to shop for and compare health plans sideby-side, allowing them to narrow choices based on health needs and priorities.
+- Customer service available via telephone at (888) 687-1501 (TTY 711) Monday - Friday from 8AM to 5PM - Open enrollment is between November 1st and January 15th annually. - For Virginians losing Medicaid coverage between March 31, 2023 and July 31, 2024, there is a Special Enrollment Period to apply for health insurance. - Provides previews of available health insurance plans and their prices.

-- Allows people to apply online or over the phone for cost-sharing subsidies and tax credits toward the purchase of private health insurance. - Provides contact information for in-person assisters available in the caller's area. - Determines eligibility for applications of people potentially eligible for Virginia's coverage programs.
-If unable to verify information electronically, the HIM will transfer the case to Virginia for processing.
+- Gives people the ability to shop for and compare health plans sideby-side, allowing them to narrow choices based on health needs and priorities. - Allows people to apply online or over the phone for cost-sharing subsidies and tax credits toward the purchase of private health insurance. - Provides contact information for in-person assisters available in the caller's area. - May be able to assess or determine eligibility for Medicaid/FAMIS.